Dry needling Brisbane

 But their assertions clearly demonstrate a lack of knowledge about acupuncture.

-Most proponents of dry needling are not aware there are more meridians in the body than the 12 ‘main’ meridians that most people have heard about.
+Most proponents of dry needling are not aware that Chinese Medicine holds there are more meridians in the body than the 12 ‘main’ meridians that most people have heard about.

 Unlike the 12 main meridians, the Jing Jin aren’t fine lines.